West Gardiner Rod & Gun Club, 297 Collins Mills Road, West Gardiner, ME 04345

 requiring a Charter Member vote.

-The Board of Directors consists of five club members in good standing, (having been demonstrated by active meeting attendance for a minimum ofthree (3) years) and elected by membership vote.
+The Board of Directors consists of five club members in good standing, (having been demonstrated by active meeting attendance for a minimum of two (2) years) and elected by membership vote.

-Active meeting participation is defined by the Board as attending at least one-half of the meetings annually.
+Active meeting participation is defined as attending at least one-half of the meetings annually.

 In the event that a prospective, qualified Board candidate is not available, the Board may elect to waive the membership and attendance longevity requirements, if necessary.